Alerts

 Microbiota Boutons

-All abstracts submitted using our online abstract submission system will be reviewed by the Scientific Committee.
+• All submissions reviewed by the Scientific Committee.

 Short Oral Presentations

-• Short oral presenters have 8 minutes for their presentation, followed by 2 minutes of Q&A.
+• Duration: 8 minutes presentation, 2 minutes Q&A.

 A1 Poster size